timjzee/frankenstein-v2/README.md

     - ~~if not, use regex to find the 'word' that precedes previous_addition in print_text~~
     - ~~get score for all combos: "a", "b", "c", "ab", "bc", "abc"~~
   - needs more testing / optimization / heuristics
+    - if multiple combos have a word with a 0-score, check whether 0-score words exist in previous print_text/1st edition, e.g. in 58-0001 *Lavenz* + *a* + *Geneva*, *Lavenza* (i.e. ab_c) should be chosen
+      - if for none of the 0-score combos, the 0-score word can be found in print_text/1st edition, fall back on the old algorithm
     - ~~if the abc-option has a score higher than a certain threshold, it should always be chosen, e.g. in 56-0036 *on* + *c* + *e* should become *once* rather than *on ce*~~
     - ~~handle punctuation marks or don't consider them in word look-up, e.g. *—"Dam* + *n* + *"the* in 56-0068~~
     - maybe if part_a consists of an uppercase letter that is not I, we should not go through revision process, e.g. *Lavenza* in c58-0001 (names are not well recognized in Datamuse) or *M* + *r* + *.* --> *M r.* in 56-0068.